XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # HHSOJ-WebEdition
-Another stupid Online Judge with Java EE version.
+Another stupid cross-platform Online Judge with Java EE.

 Sometimes we call it HellOJ
 # What's it